 - GDP (PPP):

 - 6.5% 5-year compound annual growth

 - $23,024 per capita

 - FDI Inflow:

-Panama’s average tariff rate is 6.1 percent.
-Customs procedures have been modernized in recent years.
-There is no general screening of foreign investment.
-Foreign and domestic investors are generally treated equally under the law.
+Trade is significant for Panama’s economy; the combined value of exports and imports equals 94 percent of GDP.
+The average applied tariff rate is 6.1 percent.
+Nontariff barriers impede some trade.
+In general, government policies do not significantly interfere with foreign investment.
 The financial sector, vibrant and generally well regulated, provides a wide range of services.
 Banking continues to expand, albeit slowly.